BlvckBytes/docs-component-markup/docs/expression_syntax.md

 ## Numbers

-Numeric values are always expressed using the decimal system, i.e. digits `l-me: 0` through `l-me: 9`.
+Numeric values are always expressed using the decimal system, i.e. digits `0` through `9`.

 ```markup-expression
 8912